How to Build a Prediction Market Platform Like Polymarket

 • UI/UX design: $10,000 – $25,000 for professional product design, user research, and usability testing across desktop and mobile.

-• Regulatory and legal counsel: $10,000 – $40,000 depending on jurisdiction and the complexity of your compliance structure.
+• Regulatory and legal counsel: $10,000 – $40,000 depending on jurisdiction and compliance structure complexity.

 • QA, testing, and bug bounty programme: $5,000 – $20,000 for thorough pre-launch quality assurance and community-driven security testing.